woz5999/ppm-framework/README.md

 ---

 ## What this framework proposes

+This repository is the computational companion to [projectiveprocessmonism.com](https://projectiveprocessmonism.com) — the complete theoretical framework, derivations, and manuscript.

 **Projective Process Monism (PPM)** proposes that physical reality has a discrete, hierarchical structure.
 Energy scales are not continuous — they sit on a ladder, with rungs indexed by a